 Having the Ace Tool warehouse close by also allows him to make deliveries on a day’s notice.
 No more three- and four-day waits for customers.
 Sometimes he tells customers to pick an order up at the warehouse.

 Independence has advantages

 Moskalyk learned there were yet other advantages to being an independent.
 As an independent, there are no territory restrictions.
 Hence, he is able to serve a larger territory.
 The advantage to this is he can “cherry pick” his customers.
 This has been perhaps the greatest benefit of all for Moskalyk.

-Where he used to have to deal with 10 to 15 problem payers a week as a franchise distributor, now he only has two to three problem payers per week.
+Where he used to deal with 10 to 15 problem payers a week as a franchise distributor, now he only has two to three problem payers per week.

 His computer costs have also been lower since he went independent.
-Thanks to the Allsoft Technologies management software he got at Ace Tool Co., he pays $450 per year for his software subscription, which he claims is very economical for this type of software.
+Thanks to the Allsoft Technologies management software he got at Ace Tool Co., he pays $450 per year for his software subscription, which he finds very economical for this type of software.
 The software tracks his inventory, purchases and receivables; prints receipts; and at the end of the year it allows him to calculate his taxes.
 Ace Tool Co. provides him a tool and pricing CD every few months.
-Beyond inserting the new CD, there are some tools and prices he must input manually.
+Beyond inserting the new CD, there is some tool and price information he must input manually.

-Another advantage as an independent is no minimum purchase requirements.
+Another advantage as an independent is there are no minimum purchase requirements.
 Without minimum requirements, he feels he has more purchasing flexibility.